Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Properties of the Stochastic Value Flow

-To carry out some further investigations of the stochastic value flow, let us suppose now that at the initial time $t=0$, the cost functional is uniformly convex; i.e., there exists a constant $\d>0$ such that
+To carry out some further investigations of the stochastic value flow, let us suppose now that at the initial time $t=0$, the cost functional is uniformly convex; i.e., the following holds:

 Such a condition implies that Problem (SLQ) is solvable at $t=0$ (see \autoref{crlry:existence-iff} (ii)).
 The next result further shows that Problem (SLQ) is actually solvable at any stopping time $\t:\Om\to[0,T]$ when condition \rf{convexity:uni} holds.